 - directly from you

-- from third parties acting on your behalf such as family member(s), advocates, etc
+- from third parties acting on your behalf such as family member(s), advocates, and so on

 - from our commissioned partners or contractors who undertake work on our behalf